KennethNyariro/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displays the contents of passwd and hosts
 Displays the last 10 lines
 Dilays the first 10 lines
-Creates a file with best school written inside
+Creates a file and prints best school in it